Workers Comp Appeals Lawyer Hamilton

 Trenton NJ Injury Appeal Attorney

-Kamensky Cohen & Riechelson is a law firm with more than 40 years of experience handling personal injury cases and workers’ compensation claims in New Jersey and Pennsylvania.
+Cohen & Riechelson is a law firm with more than 40 years of experience handling personal injury cases and workers’ compensation claims in New Jersey and Pennsylvania.
 Our experienced workers’ comp lawyers have assisted numerous injured workers throughout Mercer County, including Hopewell, East Windsor, and Hamilton.
 Our experience gives us a major edge when we file an appeal on your behalf because we understand the nuances of New Jersey workers’ compensation laws and regulations.
-Call KCR today to discuss your options for appealing your denial of benefits.
+Call CR today to discuss your options for appealing your denial of benefits.

 Workers’ Compensation Appeals Process in Mercer County

 Once you have notified your employer of your on-the-job injury, they must contact their insurance carrier so that a First Report of Injury form can be filed with the New Jersey Division of Workers’ Compensation.
 Additionally, your employer will be required to investigate your claim and determine whether you are entitled to workers’ compensation benefits.